project-meucci/thimm.github.io/docs/Farm Gate/The-food-price-crisis.md

 ---
-title: The food price crisis
+title: The Food Price Crisis
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-06-13)